Exploring the significance of young people's participation in climate change movements for democracy.

 In this project, we will work with young people to document and analyse how they participate in politics and to create a unique digital media library and novel resource for democratic renewal.

-Over three years (2022-2024) we will map student climate action around Australia, conduct surveys, social media and legacy media analysis, and in-depth interviews.
-From this, we will generate case studies, longitudinal and rich insights into what moves young people to become political active and how they are conceptualising and making politics in a time of climate crisis.
+Over three years (2022-2025) we will map student climate action around Australia, conduct surveys, social media and legacy media analysis, and in-depth interviews.
+From this, we will generate case studies, longitudinal and rich insights into what moves young people to become politically active and how they are conceptualising and making politics in a time of climate crisis.

-This project builds on a pilot project conducted in 2019, as part of a 19-country study about who is taking part in climate protests.
+This project builds on a pilot project conducted in 2019, as part of a 19-country study about who is taking part in climate protests de Moor et al. eds, 2019).
 Since then, we have been developing a conceptual framework, research and analytical methods in response to the development of the student climate movement.
 We are inspired by their leadership in calling for urgent and meaningful responses to the climate crisis and we believe these have broader implications for the health of our democracies around the world.

 What Impact will this research have?